FriendsOfProcessWire/FieldtypeLeafletMapMarker/README.md

 effective and useful.

-MapMarker also has a corresponding Inputfield and Markup module, named InputfieldMapMarker and MarkupGoogleMap.
+MapMarker also has a corresponding Inputfield and Markup module, named InputfieldMapMarker and MarkupLeafletMap.
 When you install FieldtypeMapMarker, the Inputfield will also be installed and used for input on the admin side.
-Installation of MarkupGoogleMap is optional.
-It provides a simple way to render Google maps with the data managed by FieldtypeMapMarker.
+Installation of MarkupLeafletMap is optional.
+It provides a simple way to render Leaflet maps with the data managed by FieldtypeMapMarker.

-This Fieldtype has a [support forum](http://processwire.com/talk/index.php/topic,752.0.html)

-## Using Map Marker
+## Using Leaflet Map Marker

 ### How to install

-1. Copy all of the files for this module into /site/modules/FieldtypeMapMarker/
+1. Copy all of the files for this module into /site/modules/FieldtypeLeafletMapMarker/

 2. In your admin, go to the Modules screen and "check for new modules."
 Click *install* for the Map Marker Fieldtype.